 Malaysia – Gunung Lambak

-Gunung Lambak 510 meters above sea level, is one of the smaller mountains you can find in the state of Johor.
-Though Lambak is only half the height of Belumut, the short but steep trail up to the summit can be a challenge for 1st time hikers or those who are unfit.
-Lambak is about 15 minutes drive from Kluang town, a four-five hours round trip covers the ascent and return, timely for late a afternoon tea or an early dinner before heading back to Singapore.
+Gunung Lambak (510m) is one of the smaller mountains in the state of Johor.
+It is a good introductory tropical rainforest trek for beginners and can be climbed within a few hours.
+A four-five hours round trip covers the ascent and return.
+Though Gunung Lambak is only half the height of Gunung Belumut, the short but steep trail up to the summit can be a challenge for 1st time hikers or those who are unfit.

 About The Climb

-Gunung Lambak, located about 2hrs drive from Singapore and standing at 510m, is a good introductory trek for beginners and can be climbed within a day.
-The starting point is from the car park at the foot of the mountain.
-The first half of trail is a relatively easy walk on tarmac pathways before hitting the trail.
-There are cut-out steps and railings at the lower portion to assist the hikers.
-Along the trails are rest sheds and benches for tired hikers to take a break.
+The starting point of the trek is from the car park at the foot of the mountain.
+The first section of trail is a relatively easy walk on tarmac pathways before hitting the trail.
+There are cut-out steps and railings at the lower portion to assist the hikers and rest sheds and benches.
 At the mid point of the mountain, there is a big shelter, a water point for washing and a good spot for photo taking with a big welcome monument.

-The second half of the trail is more challenging with steep slopes filled with undergrowth and roots sticking out of the eroded ground, making it more difficult to maneuver.
+The second half of the trail is more challenging with steep dirt slopes filled with undergrowth and thick protruding roots sticking out from the eroded ground, making it more difficult to maneuver.
+This section can be slippery and muddy when there is rain.
 At the summit, on a clear day, part of Kluang town is visible.

-It would take about 2hrs to reach the summit.
-There is a hut behind the radio tower at the summit where one can take a break and have some snacks, but do watch out for monkeys at that area as they might snatch your food while you are not watching.
-There’s another route behind the hut for a more gradual descend back to the mid point where you can follow the same trail back or continue on the wider path for a more gradual descent back to the foothill.
+It takes about 2-2.5hrs to reach the summit.
+There is a hut behind the radio tower at the summit where hikers can take a break and have a light lunch or snacks.
+Do watch out for monkeys in this area.
+The monkeys may snatch your food if you are not watching.
+The descend is via another more gradual route behind the hut.
+At the mid point, the trails merge.
+You can follow the same trail back or continue on the wider path for a more gradual descent back to the foothill.

 At the foot of the mountain there is a toilet for hikers to change or wash up after the hike.
 There is also a water theme park nearby but due to the lack of maintenance the changing room / shower facilities there may not be serviceable anymore.